isc-projects/kea/doc/sphinx/arm/agent.rst

    authentication.

 The file format is PEM.
-Either all the string parameters are specified and HTTP over TLS aka HTTPS is used, or none is specified and plain HTTP is used.
+Either all the string parameters are specified and HTTP over TLS (HTTPS) is used, or none is specified and plain HTTP is used.
 Configuring only one or two string parameters results in an error.

 .. note::